christopher-wolff-zz/chess-engine/README.md

 # Chess Engine
 Alpha-beta minimax agent for chess

-Run src/main/Test.java for a demo against a baseline decision algorithm, which chooses moves at random.
+Run src/main/Test.java for a demo against a baseline decision algorithm.